 “As a result of really good coordination, support and significant resources from USAID, we had a tremendous impact on the health of women and children,” Sakagawa summed, recognizing her fundamentals of teamwork were learned at GPS.

 Under her leadership, contraceptive use in Senegal increased from a rate of 12 percent to 20 percent.
 Senegal also became one of the few countries in Africa with a decline in children mortality rates and among the only African countries to address and contain Ebola, as well as reduce rates of malaria.

-Currently as deputy director for health in USAID/Philippines—a position she assumed in August—Sakagawa continues to fight malaria, as well as tuberculosis and women’s health.
+Currently as deputy director for health in USAID/Philippines—a position she assumed in August—Sakagawa continues to fight malaria and tuberculosis, as well as advance women’s health.

 Emily Murase, MPIA ’90